 While the whole letter is about you, the first two paragraphs are dedicated to why you are suited to this role.
 In this segment you need to refer directly to the job description, skills, abilities and knowledge you have, and remember to always include examples for the skills and job based knowledge.
 Do NOT copy and paste statements from your CV, try to rephrase the information or expand it.

-At a graduate level you may not have a lot of work experience, that is alright.
+At a graduate level you may not have a lot of work experience, and that’s alright.
 It is more important to show that your current experience can be transferred into the job you are applying to.
 Examples from part-time jobs, academic work and extracurricular activities will all help you in demonstrating that you have used and developed the necessary skills.

 Tip: Recruiters are fully aware that no one can learn everything, so be detailed and specific about the skills you have.
-Avoid saying that your past skills allow you to excel in everything, you just sound like you are overselling.
+Avoid saying that your past skills allow you to excel in everything, you’ll just sound like you’re overselling.

 3. Answer the question: “Why them?”